 Thus the fortunes of war in this battle saw Myer's system of signals succeed, ironically, on the side hostile to Myer.
-Because of general unpreparedness and also some disinterest and ignorance, the North had neither wig-wag signals nor balloon observation.
+Because of general unpreparedness and also some disinterest and ignorance, the North had neither wig-wag signals nor balloom observation.

-During the first battle of Bull Run the only communication system which succeeded in serving the Union Army was the infant USMIC.
-But the Confederate system under Alexander, off to a good start at Bull Run, throughout the war and operated with both visual electric telegraphy, and the Confederates thought highly enough of their signal service to establish it on an official basis less than ar year after that battle.
-The Signal Corps of the Confederate Army was established, by an Act of the Confederate States Congress on 19 April 1862, as a separate corps to be attached either to the Adjutant and Inspector General's Department or to the Engineer Department.
-The Confederate States Secretary 65 War on 29 May 1862 attached the Signal Corps to the former organization.
-Thus, although the Confederate Signal Corps never became so distinct and independent branch of the Army as did the Union Signal Corps, it received much earlier recognition from the Confederate Government than did the Signal Corps of the Federal Government.
-Again quoting Dr. Thompson:
+During the first battle of Bull Bun the only commication system which would now he for a good start at Bull Run, throughout the Confederate system under Alexander, off to a good start at Bull Run, throughout the war and operated with both visual electric telegraphy, and the Confederates thought highly on 19 April 1862, enough of their signal service to establish it on an official basis less than a year after that battle.
+The Figure of the Confederate from war established, by an Act of the Confederate from the Confederate from the Engineer Department.
+The Confederate States Seductory of May 1862 attached the Signal Corps to the former organisation.
+Thus, although the Confederate Signal Corps never became se distinct and independent branch of the Army as did the Union Signal Corps, it received much earlier recognition from the Confederate Government than did the Signal Corps of the Federal Government.
+Again quoting Dr. Thumpson:

-The Confederate Signal Corps was thus established nearly a year earlier themists Federal counterpart.
+The Confederate Signal Corps was thus established nearly a year earlier \\how its Federal counterpart.
 It was nearly as large, numbering some 1,500, most of the number, however, serving on detail.
 The Confederate Signal Corps used Myer's system of flags and torches.
 The men were trained in wire telegraph, too, and impressed wire facilities as needed.
 But there was nothing in Richmond or in the field comparable to the extensive and tightly controlled civilian military telegraph organization which Secretary Stanton ruled with an iron hand from Washington.

-We come now to a presentation of the codes and ciphers used by both sides in the war, and in doing so we must take into consideration the fact that on the Union side, there were, as I have indicated, two separate organizations for signal communications, the Signal Corps and the USMTC.
-After warfare between them had been settled by ruthless action by Secretary of War Stanton, the Signal Corps had responsibility only for signaling by visual or aerial telegraphy, the USMTC had too astonished to find that the cryptosystems used by the two competing organizations were different.
-On the other hand, on the Confederate side, as just indicated, there was only one organization for signal communications, the Signal Corps of the Confederate States Army, which used both visual and electric telegraphy, the latter facilities being taken over and employed when available.
-Perhaps later on there will be opportunity to tell you what I think were the basic reasons for this marked difference between the way in which the Union and the Confederate signal operations were conducted, which strange to say, had to do with the difference between the crypto-communication arrangements in the Union and in the Confederate Armies.
+We come now to appresentation of the codes and ciphers used by both sides in the war, and in doing so we must take into consideration the fact that on the Union side, there were, as I have indicated, two separate organizations for signal communications; the Signal Corps and the USMIT.
+After warfare between them had been settled by ruthless action by Secretary of War Stanton, the Signal Corps and the USMIT.
+The Signal Corps and the USMIT was settled by ruthless action by Secretary of War Stanton, the Signal Corps and responsibility only for signaling by visual or serial telegraphy, the USMIT and the USMIT was actionable and the USMIT with the USMIT with the USMIT was actionable and the USMIT with the USMIT was a signaling by electric telegraphy.
+We should therefore not be sations were different.
+On the other hand, on the Confederate side, as just noted, indicated there was only one organization for signal communications, the Signal Corps of the Confederate States Army, which used both visual and electric telegraphy, the latter facilities being taken over and employed when available.

+inter-on-there will be oppositualty to tell you what I think were the busin-ressure.

+for this marked difference between the way in which the Union and the Confederate

+A regarded and administered but I do not wish to go into Fram now.
+Once signal operations were conducted, which strange to say, had to do with the difference between the crypto-communication arrangements in the Union and in the Confederate